tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 “That's right.”

-The knife returned.
-Not quick, not clean—but slow.
-Deliberate.
-Like she was signing her name into my spine.
+Her knife returned.
+Not quick, not clean—but slow and deliberate, like she was signing her name into my spine.

 Carol was there, kneeling in front of me.
-Hands wrapped around mine like they were the only thing left holding me together.
+Frail hands wrapped around mine like they were the only thing left holding me together.

 “It’s okay,” she whispered.
 “It’ll be over soon.”